populse/capsul/doc/source/user_guide_tree/advanced_usage.rst

 FOMs are JSON files placed in a FOM path defined somewhere in the application - generally ``<brainvisa_dir>/share/fom``.
 They define how a set of attributes are used to build paths for processes parameters.

+In Capsul a StudyConfig option, `StudyConfig.fom_path` is defined in the :class:`~capsul.study_config.config_modules.fom_config.FomConfig` module to handle the FOM search path.

 Ex:

 .. code-block:: json